MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-cross-train.md

 If you don't already have a LUIS authoring resource you want to use for this, you can follow the steps below to create one.
 For an in-depth explanation of this process, see the article [Deploy LUIS resources using the Bot Framework LUIS CLI commands][create-your-luis-authoring-resource-in-azure].

-1. Go to the Azure [Create LUIS Azure AI services][create-cognitive-services-luis] page.
+1. Go to the [create Azure AI LUIS][create-cognitive-services-luis] page.
 2. In the **Create options** section, select **Authoring** to create a LUIS authoring resource.

    ![Set Create options to Authoring image](./media/adaptive-dialogs/create-options-authoring.png)